Have you ever feared replacing a particular food in your eating? The resistance is likely from emotional attachment.

-So while you can eat anything, you should be selective about what you choose to eat.
+So while you can eat anything, you should be selective about your choices.
 The wisest thing to do is eat according to the Creator’s instructions.

 If your heart is to follow God’s instructions in this area, I believe your first line of defense is to humble yourself and pray, asking for His daily help to make wise choices.

-Here are 4 common emotional attachments that people have to food and ways to handle them:
+Here are four deceptive emotional attachments that people have to food and ways to handle them:

 The solution is to experience real love in the following ways:

 - Experience God’s love.
 God created you on purpose and for a purpose.
-So you need to learn to see yourself through His eyes and develop a daily relationship with Him.
+So you must learn to see yourself through His eyes and develop a daily relationship with Him.